Here is my effort to collect and preserve traffic light videos and audio.

-I find it quite interesting when such a taken-for-granted piece of everyday life like a traffic light is brought to front-and-center attention, either through a discussion, in the news, in a song, or in a commercial.
+I find it quite interesting when such a taken-for-granted piece of everyday life like a traffic light is brought to front-and-center attention, either through a discussion, in the news, in a song, or on TV.
 I’ve compiled a collection of traffic light videos and audio that will continue to grow.
 And they span quite a wide range throughout history.
 The earliest ones are from the 1930s while the newest ones are news clips or computer animated shorts.

 A typical day of signal reclamation for the guys from Twin Green Traffic Signals.
 Find more information about Twin Green at www.TwinGreenOnline.com

 Sponsored by Chevrolet Division, General Motors Corporation, the 1937 Handy (Jam) Organization short film Seeing Green looks inside of the electro-mechanical “brain” of the traffic light.